 - 1 teaspoon all-purpose flour

-- In a large bowl, beat cream cheese until smooth; beat in sweetened condensed milk.
+- In a mixing bowl, beat cream cheeses until smooth; beat in sweetened condensed milk.
 Add eggs; beat on low speed just until combined.
 Beat in vanilla just until blended.
-In a small bowl, toss 1/3 cup chocolate chips and flour; stir into batter.
+In a bowl, toss 1/3 cup chocolate chips and flour; stir into batter.

 - Pour into prepared pan.
 Sprinkle with remaining chocolate chips.
 Bake at 325° for 30-35 minutes or until almost set.
-Carefully run a knife around edge of pan to loosen; cool on a wire rack for 1 hour.
-Cover and refrigerate overnight.
+Immediately run a knife around edge of pan to loosen; cool on a wire rack for 1 hour.
+Chill overnight.
 Remove sides of pan.
 Refrigerate leftovers.
 Yield: 12 servings.